Dance into the Light

-Dance into the Light is the sixth solo studio album by English drummer and singer-songwriter Phil Collins, released on 8 October 1996 in the United States and on 21 October 1996 in the United Kingdom by Face Value Records.
-It features guest backing vocalists, including Arnold McCuller, and Amy Keys.
+Dance into the Light is the sixth solo studio album by the English drummer and singer-songwriter Phil Collins, released on 21 October 1996 in the United Kingdom by Face Value Records.
+It features guest backing vocals from some of Collins' touring accompanists, including Arnold McCuller and Amy Keys.
 It was the first album that Collins released as a full-time solo artist, having left Genesis earlier that year.